quikcess/canvas-drawer/README.md

   borderColor: 'black'
 });

-const buffer = canvas.getBuffer(); // Use buffer as needed
+const buffer = canvas.toBuffer("image/png"); // Use buffer as needed
 ```

 ### Drawing Shapes

-#### `drawRect(options)`
+#### `RectDrawer(options)`

-Draws a rectangle on the canvas.
+Draws a rounded rectangle on the canvas.

 - **Parameters:**
   - `options`: Object with rectangle options.
-    - `x`: Horizontal position of the rectangle.
+    - `x`: The x-coordinate of the top-left corner.
-    - `y`: Vertical position of the rectangle.
+    - `y`: The y-coordinate of the top-left corner.
-    - `width`: Width of the rectangle.
+    - `width`: The width of the rectangle.
-    - `height`: Height of the rectangle.
+    - `height`: The height of the rectangle.
-    - `backgroundColor`: Background color of the rectangle.
+    - `backgroundColor`: The background color of the rectangle.
-    - `backgroundImage`: Background image of the rectangle.
+    - `backgroundImage`: The URL or path to the background image.
-    - `backgroundGradient`: Background gradient of the rectangle.
+    - `backgroundGradient`: The gradient for the background.
-    - `borderColor`: Border color of the rectangle.
+    - `borderColor`: The border color of the rectangle.
+    - `borderWidth`: The width of the rectangle's border.
-    - `borderGradient`: Border gradient of the rectangle.
+    - `borderGradient`: The gradient for the border.
-    - `borderWidth`: Border width of the rectangle.
+    - `borderStyle`: The style of the border ('solid', 'dashed', 'dotted').
-    - `borderRadius`: Corner radius of the rectangle.
+    - `borderRadius`: The radius of the rectangle's corners.
-    - `reference`: Reference for positioning the rectangle relative to another element.
+    - `reference`: Reference object for positioning.

 - **Returns:** Object with dimensions of the drawn rectangle.